 How to Set Up SSH Keys on Debian 9

-Secure Shell (SSH) is a cryptographic network protocol used for secure connection between a client and a server and supports various authentication mechanisms.
+Secure Shell (SSH) is a cryptographic network protocol used for a secure connection between a client and a server and supports various authentication mechanisms.

 Creating SSH keys on Debian

 Before generating a new SSH key pair first, check for existing SSH keys on your Debian client machine.
 You can do that by running the following ls command :

 If the output of the command above contains something like

 no matches found it means that you don’t have SSH keys, and you can continue with the next step and generate a new SSH key pair.

 If there are existing keys, you can either use those and skip the next step or backup up the old keys and generate new ones.

 Start by generating a new 4096 bits SSH key pair with your email address as a comment using the following command:

 The output will look similar to the following: